logo1

 Introduction

 The Minolta color meter II had its peak in the pre digital era, and was found in allot of photography studios.
 They used to color correct slide films to remove color cast.
 Now with the digital era the color meter has a comeback, at least it has for me.
 Being able to measure the color temperature (kelvin) you get accurate white balance, and you spend less time post processing you`r pictures.
-You also get more "good" data to play around with in photoshop.
 Even when you shoot in raw, the color meter has it advantage.
 But hey, you can change the white balance in a "raw" program, like Nikon View you say, yes you can, but with a color meter you get the accurate white-balance, and not the white balance our eyes "tells" us is right looking into a monitor.

 Specifications